Skip to main content

 If you have filed your ITR correctly, you will get the refund within 30-90 days of filing.

-Absolutely!
-You can revise the ITR you have filed before 31st December of the assessment year.
+Yes, you can revise the ITR you have filed before 31st December of the assessment year.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.